instructure/ims-lti/README.md

     require 'ims/lti'

+To validate the OAuth signatures you need to require the appropriate request proxy for your application.
+For example, in a Sinatra app you'd require:

+    require 'oauth/request_proxy/rack_request'

+For further information see the [oauth-ruby](https://github.com/oauth/oauth-ruby) project.

 ## Usage
 This readme won't cover the LTI standard, just how to use the library.
 It will be very helpful to read the [LTI documentation](http://www.imsglobal.org/lti/index.html)